The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.Korean.txt

   - Prevent Askaria's final dialogue from occurring too soon
   - Bam for Items
   - Implement Zytest.itm (Create an little encounter)
+  - Use right streff numbers depending of the game